Zen Tigers and Strawberry Moments

 The tiger may have gone home for lunch, or a missionary might have happened along the lower trail, and the tiger might be busy eating the missionary when you fall.

-Or you might fall on the tiger, and accidentally break its back!
+Or you might fall on the tiger, and accidentally break its back – putting it out of action!

 Dale Carnegie teaches many ways to get yourself into the present moment, including this quote from Sir William Osler: